What is the Difference Between VPS and VPN

 A VPS is an excellent web hosting service that allows customers to own a portion of the resources of a physical virtual server.
 The main purpose of VPS is deploying websites and applications, which require a fair amount of server management.
-A VPN is a type of technology designed to protect internet connections and user information.
-It allows private browsing by encrypting traffic and concealing IP addresses.
+A VPN is a kind of technology to secure internet connections and user information.
+It enables private browsing by encrypting data and hiding users’ IP addresses.

 First, we must compare the purposes, resource management, security, and performance of VPS and VPN to clarify their differences.
 We should also note their ideal uses.
 These differences help people and businesses choose the best solution for building a site or protecting online privacy.

 A Virtual Private Server (VPS) is a Hosting Service that uses virtualization.
-This gives users dedicated resources on a shared server, allowing several users to run their virtual servers.
-Each server can have its own OS, apps, and resources, but it shares the same hardware.
+A VPS gives users dedicated resources on a shared server, allowing multiple users to run their own virtual servers.
+Each virtual server can run its own OS, applications and resources, all while accessing shared hardware.

-The hosting system guarantees each VPS dedicated resources, including CPU power, RAM, disk space, and bandwidth.
-This ensures users can finish their tasks without interference from others on the same physical server.
+The server guarantees that each virtual private server has its own dedicated resources of CPU power, RAM, disk space, and bandwidth.
+This way, each user can complete work without being affected by their co-tenants on the same physical server.

-The user’s VPS gives them root access.
-They can change settings, install apps, and make other changes to their environment.
+A user’s virtual private server has root access, allowing the user to change settings, install software, and make additional changes to their environment.
 This kind of management is close to dedicated servers but with a lower price tag.

 A Virtual Private Network (VPN) is a secure and encrypted connection technology.
-It protects users operating under less-secured networks such as the Internet.
-VPNs aim to create a secure, private network over various devices and public networks.
+It provides protection to users operating under less-secured networks such as the Internet.
+A VPN’s purpose is to create a secure and private network over various devices and public networks.

-A VPN operates by using data packets encapsulated through tunneling protocols.
-This creates a virtual ‘tunnel’ across which data can be transferred, creating a direct connection.
-It also ensures that only authorized users can access the encrypted data being transferred.
+A VPN works by encrypting data packets through tunneling protocols.
+In essence, this establishes a virtual “tunnel,” which permits the data to be transmitted as a real connection.
+Furthermore, only authorized users can access the encrypted, secured portion of the data being transferred thanks to a VPN’s built-in security.

 Key Differences in Purpose: VPS vs. VPN